 Probably madness ..
 I’d been winding pickups for a number of years before I took the leap into starting a proper company as such.
 Like many businesses it started as a hobby, I was always wary of making it a “proper” business as there are so many variables that made it seem like a big challenge.

 Deacci really came about in order to explore the variables of pickup winding as I’d found that out of every dozen pickups I’d wind – half of them sounded great, the rest were really good .. but one or two out of a batch sounded incredible.
 I started to break each of the elements down and investigate how they impacted tone.
 What I found was that one of the biggest parts was how the actual winding was controlled and what pattern was used in hand-winding.
-That “randomness” from the human hand was very difficult to repeat and also keep control of, so I knew I needed to find a way to systematically replicate this – it was the one area that was beyond my own capability.
+That “randomness” from the human hand was very difficult to repeat and also keep control of, so I knew I needed to find a way to systematically replicate this.

 What guitar players tone inspires you?